OHDSI/Cyclops/cran-comments.md

     1. I have if-guarded my c++11 work-around for `make_unique()`
     2. I have added a travis-ci build that compiles under c++14 to check that there are no standing forward-compatibility issues and to help limit future errors.
     3. I thank Brian Ripley for taking the time to find this issue; I am a big fan of c++14 and hope to see more use of it in R.
-* Fixed multiple ASan warnings
+* Fixed multiple ASan and UBSan warnings

 ## Test environments